 Despite the attack being interrupted and left unfinished the word ‘Freak’ was present at the scene, as it has been each time before, making reporters and those responding to the attacks question the methods and cruelty of the attacker, that this reporter has dubbed the Faceless Murderer.
 Many of those questions were quickly answered when Miss Jones confirmed that the use of her blood to spell out the offensive word was done while she was still conscious.

-Both witnesses reported the attacker wore full plate armor, unfortunately making them impossible to identify by sight alone.
+Both witnesses reported the attacker wore full plate armour, unfortunately making them impossible to identify by sight alone.
 It was also discovered that, aside from pools of blood from his victims, the Faceless Murderer takes care to ensure that there is little to no trace of his involvement left behind, beyond what he chooses to leave.

 “The Ministry wants to assure the public that we are doing everything within our power and will not leave any stone unturned in our search to bring this violent and dangerous individual to justice.
 Any citizens with any information, please reach out to the Department of Magical Law enforcement.”